5th Sunday after the Epiphany

 This Sunday in Worship

-And now, as always, during these strange, uncertain, and hopeful days of pandemic remember … God does God’s best work in moments like this.
+And now, as always, during these strange, uncertain, and yet hope-filled days.
+Remember … God does God’s best work in moments like this.

 Dr. Charles (Chuck) W. Wilson II